 Register online today and secure your spot!

 I've already registered.
 What's next?

 Once we have received your registration & payment we will send you a packet of information about the trip.
 This will include all you need to know until you arrive on campus August 21st.

 You get to move in early.

-You have been given special permission to move into your room starting at 9:00 a.m. on the 15th (the day the trip begins).
-If you would prefer to move in on the 14th, due to schedule or long distance travel, please let us know and we will be happy to make arrangements for you to be able to move in prior to the 15th.
-If this is the case please e-mail email@example.com.
+You have been given special permission to move into your room starting at 9:00 a.m. on the 21st (the day the trip begins).
+If you would prefer to move in on the 20th, due to schedule or long distance travel, please let us know and we will be happy to make arrangements for that.
+If this is the case please e-mail firstname.lastname@example.org.

 What to do when you arrive:

 When you arrive on campus you will be able to get access to your residence hall room by visiting the Residence Life Office located in Skye Lounge (top floor of the student center).
-Please be ready to meet at the Pisgah Program Office at 3:00 pm on Friday the 15th with everything on your packing list.
+Please be ready to meet at the Center for Student Engagement at 3:00 pm on Friday the 21st with everything on your packing list.
 You may bring clothing, equipment, etc. in a duffle bag, backpack, or bag of your choice.
 You should not need anything other than what is on this list so please plan on leaving other items in your residence hall.